tk-notes/lucas-meier-blog/content/posts/2022/06/on-identifiable-aborts/index.md

 in the network between the nodes.
-While it can be possible to do a root cause analysis of these kinds of attacks, the attributability you get is much weaker than the Cryptographic identity that identifiable aborts try to achieve.
+While it can be possible to do a root cause analysis of these kinds of attacks, the attributability you get is much weaker than the cryptographic identity that identifiable aborts try to achieve.

 Now, these kinds of failures are usually below the